hiker/PSyclone/doc/getting_going.rst

 ---

 Having checked things with the test suite you are ready to try running PSyclone on the examples.
-The generator.py script can be used to generate the required PSy code as well as the modified algorithm code.
+One way of doing this is to use the generator.py script:
 ::

     > cd <PSYCLONEHOME>/src
     > python ./generator.py
     usage: generator.py [-h] [-oalg OALG] [-opsy OPSY]  [-api API] filename generator.py: error: too few arguments

-As indicated above, the generator.py script takes the name of the (Fortran) source file containing the algorithm specification.
+As indicated above, the generator.py script takes the name of the Fortran source file containing the algorithm specification (in terms of calls to invoke()).
 It parses this, finds the necessary kernel source files and produces two Fortran files.
 The first contains the PSy, middle layer and the second a re-write of the algorithm code to use that layer.
 These files are named according to the user-supplied arguments (options -oalg and -opsy).
 If those arguments are not supplied then the script writes the generated/re-written Fortran to the terminal.

 Examples are provided in the examples directory.
 There are 3 subdirectories (dynamo, gocean and gunghoproto) corresponding to different API's that are supported by PSyclone.
 In this case we are going to use one of the dynamo examples
 ::

     > cd <PSYCLONEHOME>/examples/dynamo/eg1
     > python ../../../src/generator.py -oalg dynamo_alg.f90 -opsy dynamo_psy.f90 dynamo.F90

 You should see two new files created called dynamo_alg.f90 (containing the re-written algorithm layer) and dynamo_psy.f90 (containing the generated PSy- or middle-layer).
-Since this is a dynamo example the code has dependencies on the dynamo system and therefore cannot be compiled stand-alone.
+Since this is a dynamo example the Fortran source code has dependencies on the dynamo system and therefore cannot be compiled stand-alone.

 You can also use the runme.py example to see the interactive API in action.
 This script contains:
 ::

     from parse import parse
     from psyGen import PSyFactory